John White (loyalist)

-John White (born 1950) is a Northern Irish loyalist politician.
-White was a leading figure in the loyalist paramilitary group, the Ulster Defence Association (UDA) and, following a prison sentence for murder, entered politics as a central figure in the Ulster Democratic Party (UDP).
-Always a close ally of Johnny Adair, White was run out of Northern Ireland when Adair fell from grace and is no longer involved in loyalist activism.
+John White (born 1950) is a Northern Irish loyalist politician and convicted murderer.
+White was a leading figure in the loyalist paramilitary group, the Ulster Defence Association (UDA) and murdered Irish nationalist politician Paddy Wilson and his friend Irene Andrews in 1973.
+After he was released following the Good Friday Agreement entered politics as a central figure in the Ulster Democratic Party (UDP).
+A close ally of Johnny Adair, White was run out of Northern Ireland when Adair fell from grace and is no longer involved in loyalist activism.

 Early years

 Born in Belfast, White was one of eight children, two of whom had died in infancy, whose father was permanently disabled as a result of wartime injuries.
 The family had initially lived on the mainly nationalist Ballymurphy area of the Springfield Road, Belfast but had left upon the outbreak of the Troubles to move to the Old Lodge Road area of the lower Shankill.
 White has claimed that although his house "wasn't a loyalist one" his father "hated Catholics" and was bitter about what he saw as the treachery of the Republic of Ireland in not becoming involved in the Second World War.